microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpc-endgraceperiod.md

 ---
 title: "cloudPC: endGracePeriod"
 description: "End the grace period for a specific Cloud PC.
-Grace period is triggered if the Cloud PC license is removed or the provisioning policy is unassigned.
+The grace period is triggered when the Cloud PC license is removed or the provisioning policy is unassigned.
 It allows users to access Cloud PCs for up to seven days before de-provisioning occurs.
-End the grace period will return the Cloud PC to previous operation."
+Ending the grace period returns the Cloud PC to the previous operation."
 author: "RuiHou105"
 localization_priority: Normal
 ms.prod: "cloud-pc"